Summary

 Tenure

-Davis voted to provide Israel with support following the 2023 Hamas-led attack on Israel.[27][28]
-He was among the House Democrats who voted to censure Representative Rashida Tlaib for her comments about the Israel–Hamas war.[29]
-In March 2024, Davis, Representative August Pfluger, and a news reporter wrote an opinion piece in the Washington Examiner, which criticized the push by many members of Congress to condition U.S. aid to Israel.[30]
+Later in 2023, Davis voted to provide Israel with support following the Hamas-led attack,[43][44] and joined other House Democrats in censuring Representative Rashida Tlaib for her comments on the Gaza war.[45]
+The following year, he co-authored an opinion piece in the Washington Examiner with Republican Representative August Pfluger, and a reporter, which criticized the push by some members of Congress to condition U.S. aid to Israel.[46]

 Committee assignments